pingcap/blog/_posts/2017-09-08-rocksdbbug.md

 ---
 layout: post
-title: How We Track Down a DeleteRange BUG in RocksDB
+title: How we Hunted a Data Corruption bug in RocksDB
-excerpt: Data was being lost.
+excerpt: Data was corrupted.
 A cluster panicked.
 The crime scene was compromised.
 What happened?
 Detective Huang went all lengths to locate the criminal and nailed it once and for all.
 ---

 <span id="top"></span>

 ## Background
+As a distributed open source HTAP database, [TiDB](https://github.com/pingcap/tidb) uses [TiKV](https://github.com/pingcap/tikv) as its storage engine.
+Inside TiKV, we use RocksDB as the local storage.
+RocksDB is a great project.
+It's mature, fast, tunable, and widely used in very large scale production environments.
+We have been working very closely with the RocksDB team.
+Recently, we found a bug in the DeleteRange feature in RocksDB.

-Let’s introduce some necessary knowledge about RocksDB first.
+Before we begin, let’s introduce some basic knowledge about RocksDB first.

 RocksDB is a log structured database engine.
 All writes are append-only, and every write is assigned a globally increasing sequence number to distinguish it.